 My manic symptoms include: flights of ideas; racing thoughts; morphing into a chatterbox; boundless energy; hypersexuality; jumping from one task or idea to another without completion; thinking I am a genius (grandiose thoughts) or that I have magical powers; being extremely impatient, snappy, and irritable (spewing venom); and basically functioning at warp speed, while everything around me seems to sparkle with glitter and unicorns.
 When these symptoms present themselves, I have a treatment plan in place that looks something like this: I stay home, try to chill out, discuss what is happening with my husband, email my psychiatrist, take extra medication, and get to sleep!

 In the moment, I feel more creative, my ideas feel abundant, and I feel like my most amazing self.
-My husband and I have analyzed these symptoms, compared them to when I am stable, and have made some interesting observations:
+My spouse and I have analyzed these symptoms, comparing them to when I am stable, and have made some interesting observations:

 While I feel more creative, in reality, my racing thoughts are not coherent, and I can not articulate them well.
 I can not complete the tasks I start, and I am not accomplishing more.
-With few exceptions, I am not a better version of myself, it just feels that way.
+With few exceptions, I am not a better version of myself when I am manic— it just feels that way.

-Knowing that I am not actually more creative when I exhibit manic symptoms has really helped me:
+Knowing that I am not actually more creative when I exhibit manic symptoms has really helped me to:

-- Not think that my mania is my creativity
+- Stop beleiving that my mania is my creativity.

 My psychiatrist has compared a manic episode to consuming too much alcohol.
 You are still you when you are sober.
 Consuming a lot of alcohol might make you feel like a better version of yourself, but you are slurring your words and can barely stand up straight.

-You are not your mania, and your mania is not all that makes you creative.
+You are not your mania, and your mania is not responsible for what makes you creative.

-How have you come to understand your creativity as it relates to your illness?
+How have you come to understand your creativity as it relates to your mental health?